mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 ## Technical Requirements

-Before getting started with Mezzio, you must:
+Before getting started with Mezzio, you will need to:

-- Install one of the supported PHP versions, using the [generic installation from source](https://www.php.net/manual/en/install.php)
+- Install a supported version of PHP.
+You can find [PHP installation instructions on the PHP website](https://www.php.net/manual/install.php)
-- Install [Composer](https://getcomposer.org/download/), which is used to install PHP packages.
+- Install [Composer](https://getcomposer.org/download/).
+Composer is PHP's de facto standard package manager.
+All Mezzio packages require installation via Composer.

-> You can find the supported versions of PHP in the `require` section of the `composer.json` file.
+> You can find supported versions of PHP in the `require` section of the `composer.json` file.

 ## Create a new project